opensearch-project/documentation-website/_install-and-configure/install-opensearch/index.md

 - `opensearch.xcontent.string.length.max=<value>`

 By default, OpenSearch does not impose any limits on the maximum length of the JSON string fields.
-To protect your clusters from pontential DDoS or memory issues, you could set the system property `opensearch.xcontent.string.length.max` to the reasonable boundary (the maximum is `2147483647`), for example: `-Dopensearch.xcontent.string.length.max=5000000`.
+To protect your cluster from potential distributed denial-of-service (DDoS) or memory issues, you can set the `opensearch.xcontent.string.length.max` system property to a reasonable limit (the maximum is 2,147,483,647), for example `-Dopensearch.xcontent.string.length.max=5000000`.